Stage 4: Transition to Scale

 How does your innovation work?

-Agriworks Uganda is a startup company in East Africa, aiming to be the leading provider of irrigation solutions for the commercial smallholder in the region.
-We do this through customer-focused R&D, specifically targeting the needs of smallholders.
-Our product line, the Agriworks Mobile Irrigation System (AMIS) is the designed to be the first turnkey irrigation systems that meet the unique needs of commercial smallholders.
-The AMIS technologies are scaleable, modular and applicable to a wide range of agro-ecological conditions.
 Our core innovation is to reduce the upfront cost of irrigation technology by making the systems mobile.
 This means it can be shared by more than one farmer, and customers can spread the cost while still being able to irrigate commercial-sized plots.
 Being mobile also lets the farmer keep the system in a safe location at night.
 Second, the design is fully modular, allowing a farmer to start small and add more features over time.
-Finally, because the AMIS is extremely easy to learn & use, farmers can master it in a number of days.
+Finally, because the AMIS is extremely easy to learn use, farmers can master it in a number of days.

-Compared to what we observe other farmers investing in irrigation in Uganda, these products are nearly 5 times cheaper than the existing alternatives.
+Compared to existing solutions in East Africa these products are up to 4 times cheaper than the existing alternatives.
 By using the AMIS, farmers can realize:

 - 4 times increase in the number of farmers that can get irrigate their plots